ybkim95/ybkim95.github.io/minerl.md

             <br>
             <p>
               <font size="3">
-              <a href="/about/about_team.htm">William H. Guss and Codel, Cayden and Hofmann, Katja and Houghton, Brandon and Kuno, Noboru and Milani, Stephanie and Mohanty, Sharada and Liebana, Diego Perez and Salakhutdinov, Ruslan and Topin, Nicholay and others, "The MineRL Competition on Sample Efficient Reinforcement Learning using Human Priors" at NeurIPS Competition Track.</a><br><br>
+              <a href="/about/about_team.htm">[1] William H. Guss and Codel, Cayden and Hofmann, Katja and Houghton, Brandon and Kuno, Noboru and Milani, Stephanie and Mohanty, Sharada and Liebana, Diego Perez and Salakhutdinov, Ruslan and Topin, Nicholay and others, "The MineRL Competition on Sample Efficient Reinforcement Learning using Human Priors" at NeurIPS Competition Track.</a><br>
-              <a href="/about/about_team.htm">Yunzhu Li, Jiaming Song, and Stefano Ermon, "Inferring The Latent Structure of Human Decision-Making from Raw Visual Inputs." at NeurIPS.</a>
+              <a href="/about/about_team.htm">[2] Yunzhu Li, Jiaming Song, and Stefano Ermon, "Inferring The Latent Structure of Human Decision-Making from Raw Visual Inputs." at NeurIPS.</a>
               </font>
             </p>
           </div>